Lesson 1 (Beta)

 - Students can identify the goals and summarize the overall process of threat modeling.

-- Given a description of a system, students can identify some potential threats (who might attack it and how) and the human impacts of those threats.
+- Given a description of a system, students can predict and prioritize some potential threats (who might attack it and how) and the human impacts of those threats.

 Introduce the topic, probe prior knowledge, and ignite students’ interest.
 (Choose one Engage activity, or use more if you have time.)